Øresund Bridge: Pylons, bearings and cables

 Vibration issues, caused by several cables in the bridge moving under certain wind and temperature conditions, were combatted with the installation of compression spring dampers installed in pairs at the centre of the cables.
 Two of these dampers were equipped with laser gauges for ongoing monitoring.
-Testing, development and installation of these spring dampers was carried out by specialists European Springs.
+Testing, development and installation of these spring dampers was carried out by specialists Lesjöfors.

+The bridge span between the pylons is 490 m long.
+It is suspended by stay cables attached to the outriggers, two cables in each.
+The cables go to the cast-in steel elements in the pylons and the force is then transmitted through cables down to the outriggers of the outer bridge spans.
+The outer spans are anchored with pre-tensioned cables that run down through the piers.